awarenessxz/TempFileDrop/README.md

     - Batch Calls
     - Speed of transfer
     - Mode of transfer
-    - How much load can it handles
+    - How much load can it handles (Out of Memory Issues)
 3. File Upload Mechanism
     - **Option A - Direct File Upload**
         - use HTTP `Content-Type` header on request to set the proper content